 The No Project Alternative would not reduce any significant impacts to a less than significant level.
 The adoption of the No Project Alternative could result in greater impacts related to land use, noise, and traffic, and incrementally more adverse impacts to public services and utilities.
 Furthermore, significant and unavoidable impacts to air quality would remain.
 Impacts related to all other resource areas would remain similar.

 This alternative would not meet the objective of providing efficiency and clarity in the winery permit process, and ensuring compatibility with surrounding land uses as future winery development under the existing ordinance may generate greater increases in temporary populations, which may result in conflicts with surrounding agricultural and residential land uses.
-Therefore, the Planning Commission finds that the No Project Alternative does not achieve a balance between meeting Project objectives, including quality of life concerns, while addressing environmental impacts.
+Therefore, the Board of Supervisors finds that the project (as modified by incorporation of EIR mitigation measures and several components of Alternatives 1 and 2) is preferable to the No Project Alternative.